duality-solutions/Documentation-and-Guides/What_is_Duality.md

 This removes the requirement for many needed resources, third-parties, maintenance, unneeded costs and time.

 ## Documentation Guide
-Under Technology you can find our major improvements we have added to Dynamic.
 Next you see Documentation which shows you certain guides with the Dynamic and Sequence blockchains.
 Finally you have the about section which hosts everything else such as license, faqs, etc.

 Here is an index of the different PDF documents which we include in documentation: